Nebraska State Capitol: In Omaha

-In Omaha, two structures served the Territory of Nebraska.
-The first was a two-story brick building donated by the Council Bluffs and Nebraska Ferry Company.
-This building, formerly located on 9th Street between Douglas and Farnam, served the Territorial Legislature for the sessions of 1855 and 1857.
-A second building, constructed in 1857–58 on the site of present-day Omaha Central High School, served the remaining sessions of the Territorial Legislature and the first sessions of the State Legislature beginning in 1867.
+In Lincoln

 In June 1867, the Third Session of the State Legislature passed Senate Bill Number 44 which "provid[ed] for the location of the Seat of Government of the State of Nebraska, and for the erection of public building thereat."
 The bill also created a commission (remembered as the Capital Commission) whose charge was to select a capital site somewhere within the boundaries of Seward County, the southern halves of Butler and Saunders counties, and the northern half of Lancaster County.
 On July 29, 1867, the Capital Commission selected the village of Lancaster as the capital city and renamed it Lincoln.

 In Lincoln, two structures first served the State of Nebraska.
 On October 10, 1867, the Capital Commission contracted Chicago architect John Morris to build a statehouse in Lincoln on the newly platted Capitol Square (bounded by the streets of 14th and 16th, H and K).
 Morris designed the capitol with local limestones which began to deteriorate upon the building's completion in late 1868.

 By 1879, the State of Nebraska determined to replace its crumbling statehouse through piecemeal construction of a new capitol.
 Architect William H. Willcox designed a Renaissance Revival capitol, and the legislature appropriated $75,000 for construction of its west wing—finished in 1881.
 The same year, the legislature appropriated $100,000 for an east wing, which was finished in 1882.
 In 1883, the legislature authorized the Board of Public Lands and Buildings to raze the old capitol and construct the central portion of the Willcox design, not to exceed $450,000.
 The State of Nebraska finally completed its new, second state capitol in 1888.

 The second state capitol began to experience structural issues, especially in its foundation, within a couple of decades of its completion.
 After the building was deemed unsafe, the Nebraska Legislature made several attempts to fund the construction of a third state capitol.